bloggrify/blog-content/2024/mermaid.md

 ---
 id: "7"
-title: "Adding mermaid support"
+title: "Introducing MermaidJS Support: Create Stunning Diagrams in Bloggrify"
-description: "Introducing MermaidJS Support: Create Stunning Diagrams in Bloggrify"
+description: "Learn how to create and embed beautiful diagrams and flowcharts in your Bloggrify posts using MermaidJS."
 date: "2024-06-13"
 categories:
     - markdown